 Memory: 6156316k/7012352k available (4648k kernel code, 63836k reserved, 2402k data, 424k init, 5307208k highmem)

-Apart from the free and top command, most modern Linux distros also have a GUI option which shows the entire system information including the installed memory.
+Apart from the free and top command, most modern Linux distros also have a GUI option (actually there might be several) that shows the entire system information including the installed memory.